goksinan/git/README.md

-Check `undo` for git undo operations
+See `undo` for git undo operations

-Check `common` to see some common git commands
+See `common` for some common git commands